cheat-sheets/books/README.md

 11. **THE LAW OF CONNECTION** - Leaders touch a heart before they ask for a hand.

-12. **THE LAW OF THE INNER CIRCLE** - A leader’s potential is determined by those closest to him.
+12. **THE LAW OF THE INNER CIRCLE** - A leader's potential is determined by those closest to him.

 13. **THE LAW OF THE PICTURE** - People do what people see.

 14. **THE LAW OF BUY-IN** - People buy into the leader, then the vision.

-15. **THE LAW OF THE BIG MO** - Momentum is a leader’s best friend.
+15. **THE LAW OF THE BIG MO** - Momentum is a leader's best friend.

 16. **THE LAW OF VICTORY** - Leaders find a way for the team to win.